BlackMathIT/Ransomware/Shiva/README.md

  * Encrypted files can be decrypt in decrypter program with encryption key.
  * Creates a Html file with given message.
  * Small file size (210 KB)
+ * Autodelete itself at the end of execution
  *
  * This is a free software, Shiva is distribuited in the hope that will be
  * useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY